 Now, for cognitive function, there are several other mushrooms that you can work with.
 If you want better focus or help to repair nerve damage, we know one specific mushroom.

 Lion’s mane mushroom is one of the biggest fungi-based supplements that come from traditional Chinese medicine.
 So let’s explore a little bit more about its benefits for cognitive function.

 Lion’s mane, also known as Hou You Gu in Chinese or Yamabushitake in Japanese, is part of an alternative medicine tradition in different cultures.

 First, according to some studies these mushrooms can be used as a complementary treatment to use with moderate anxiety and depression symptoms.

-Secondly, it can potentially prevent and fight against dementia and damage to the brain.
+Secondly, it may potentially prevent and fight against cognitive decline and damage to the brain.
 Thanks to its nerve-repairing properties, it can potentially help as a treatment for neurodegenerative diagnoses.